 The robot needs to search through a maze for victims.
 The robot is not supposed to find the fastest path through the labyrinth; instead, it should explore as much of the maze as possible.
-The robot will be awarded 5, 10, 15, or 30 points for each colored or visual victim detected, dependent on its location in the field.
+The robot will be awarded 5, 10, 15, or 30 points for each colored or letter [1] victim detected, dependent on its location in the field.
 Suppose the robot can successfully deliver a rescue kit close to a victim.
 In that case, it will earn an additional 10 points per rescue kit.
 The number of maximum extra points depends on the type of victim.

-- 30 points for a harmed visual victim
+- 20 points for harmed letter victims [2]

-- 20 points for a stable visual victim
+- 10 points for stable letter victims [3]

-- No additional points for an unharmed visual victim
+- No additional points for an unharmed letter [4] victim

-- 10 points for a red-colored victim
+- 20 [5] points for a red-colored victim

 - 10 points for a yellow-colored victim

 - No additional points for a green-colored victim